36 Notable alumni of

 -

 James M. Manyika is a Zimbabwean-American academic consultant, and business executive.
 He is currently a Senior Vice President at Google-Alphabet and a member of the senior leadership team.
 He is also known for his research and scholarship into the intersection of technology and the economy, including artificial intelligence, robotics automation, and the future of work.
 He is Google's first Senior Vice President of Technology and Society, reporting directly to Google CEO Sundar Pichai.
 He focuses on "shaping and sharing" the company's view on the way tech affects society, the economy, and the planet.
-In April 2023, his role was expanded to Senior Vice President for Research, Technology & Society and includes overseeing Google Research and Google Labs and focusing more broadly on helping advance Google’s most ambitious innovations in AI, Computing and Science responsibly.
+In April 2023, his role was expanded to Senior Vice President at Google-Alphabet and President for Research, Labs, Technology & Society and includes overseeing Google Research and Google Labs and focusing more broadly on helping advance Google’s most ambitious innovations in AI, Computing and Science responsibly.
 He is also Chairman Emeritus of the McKinsey Global Institute.

 -